 Side-dressing your perennials with compost in early spring and again in autumn will give your perennials a nice, long-lasting nutrient boost, which will undoubtedly improve your plants' overall health.
 Blooming takes quite a bit of energy, and an unhealthy or undernourished plant just won't have sufficient energy to do the job.
 Apply an inch or so of compost, scratching it gently into the soil (be careful not to damage any roots!) all around the plant.

 One of the essential nutrients required for flower production is phosphorous, which is indicated by the second number in the N-P-K ratio.
 So, to improve flower production, look for an organic fertilizer or soil amendment with a higher middle number.
 There are several commercial formulations on the market.
 Simply apply these according to the package instructions.

-Giving your perennials a two to three-inch layer of mulch will improve the overall health of your plant, resulting in more blooms.
+Giving your perennials a 2-inch to 3-inch layer of mulch will improve the overall health of your plants, resulting in more blooms.

-Most perennials grow and bloom better when the soil conditions are cooler.
-A layer of mulch will help keep the soil and roots cool.
-That same mulch will also maintain soil moisture.
-Adequate moisture will help prevent your perennials from becoming stressed.
+Most perennials grow and bloom better when soil conditions are cooler, and a layer of mulch helps to keep the soil and roots cool.
+That same mulch will also maintain soil moisture, and adequate moisture helps keep perennials from becoming stressed.
 Plants that are under stress are more likely to shut down, halting growth and flowering and devoting more energy to root growth.

-Just be sure that you don't cover the crown with much since this can cause rot.
+Just be sure that you don't cover the crown with mulch because this can cause rot.
 Pull the mulch an inch or so back from the crown.

-These three simple tips should help jump start your perennials' bloom rate.
-If you don't see any improvement during the season, consider moving the plant to another location.
+If you've tried multiple remedies and don't see any improvement during the season, consider moving the plant to another location and see if it blooms better in the next season or two.
 Sometimes, it takes a little trial and error to find the perfect home for your plants.